-Millwork, reconfigured mechanical systems, and a home automation system, were employed to maximize the efficiency of the space, and seamlessly incorporate functional components.
+Millwork, reconfigured mechanical systems, and a home automation system were employed to maximize the efficiency of the space, and seamlessly incorporate functional components.
 A paneled hall integrates doors for bedrooms, bathrooms, and closets into an elegant circulation sequence.
-A narrow palette of materials, developed in conjunction with the Client and Interior Designer, further enhance the apartment's character.
+A narrow palette of materials, developed in conjunction with the Client and Interior Designer, further enhances the apartment's character.